capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/marketplace/index.md

 <details className="toggle">
   <summary>Buy it Now</summary>
-  <div>The NFT can be directly buy if a buyItPrice was defined and the auction has not started yet.</div>
+  <div>The NFT can be directly bought if a buyItPrice was defined and the auction has not started yet.</div>
   <a to="/for-developers/guides/marketplace/auction/buy-it-now" className='button purpleBtn noUnderline my2'>
     View code
   </a>
 </details>

 <details className="toggle">
-  <summary>Claiming an amount that was bidded but dit not win the auction</summary>
+  <summary>Claiming an amount that was bid but did not win the auction</summary>
-  <div>Bidders that did not win the auction have to claim back their bids balance after an auction ends.</div>
+  <div>Bidders that did not win the auction have to claim back the balance of their bid after an auction ends.</div>
 </details>